 Consider the example below.
 After applying the refactoring, a class is converted into an interface:

-To turn an abstract class into an interface
+Convert an abstract class into an interface

-- Select an abstract class in one of the following ways:
+Select an abstract class in one of the following ways:

-- Select an abstract class in the Solution Explorer.
+Select an abstract class in the Solution Explorer.

-- Select an abstract class in the File Structure window.
+Select an abstract class in the File Structure window.

-- Select an abstract class in the Class View.
+Select an abstract class in the Class View.

-- Select an abstract class in the Object Browser.
+Select an abstract class in the Object Browser.

-- Select an abstract class in the type dependency diagram.
+Select an abstract class in the type dependency diagram.

-- Do one of the following:
+Do one of the following:

-- If the abstract class contains non-abstract members, ReSharper shows you a dialog notifying that the bodies and/or accessors of such members will be removed.
+If the abstract class contains non-abstract members, ReSharper shows you a dialog notifying that the bodies and/or accessors of such members will be removed.
 To avoid this, you need to move the logic of non-abstract members to child classes or elsewhere manually, and then invoke the refactoring again.

-- If no conflicts are identified, the abstract class is converted into an interface with the same name, and modifiers of abstract members are changed accordingly.
+If no conflicts are identified, the abstract class is converted into an interface with the same name, and modifiers of abstract members are changed accordingly.
 Otherwise, resolve conflicts.

 By default, the naming style for interfaces requires interface names to start with

 I. Therefore, if you did not change the settings, the interface name will be highlighted as inconsistently named.
-Just press Alt+Enter and use the corresponding quick fix to rename the interface.
+Just press Alt+Enter and use the corresponding quick-fix to rename the interface.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.